aindriladutta25/React_Dashboard/README.md

 # React_Dashboard
-It is a e-commerce dashboard page
+It is a e-commerce dashboard page.